gpskwlkr/weather-cli-python/README.md

 # Used

-https://darksky.net - for getting current weather & temperature.
+https://darksky.net - for getting current weather & temperature. <br />
-https://ipinfo.io/ - for getting location by IP. https://locationiq.com - for gettig coordinates of current location.
+https://ipinfo.io/ - for getting location by IP. <br />
+https://locationiq.com - for gettig coordinates of current location.

 # Modules